-Before I could decide if I'd really seen that, her Chihuahua jumped down and started yapping at me.

-"Now, now, sonny," the lady said.
-"Does this look like a good time?
-We have all these nice people here."

-"Doggie!" said the little boy.
-"Look, a doggie!"

-His parents pulled him back.

 The Chihuahua bared his teeth at me, foam dripping from his black lips.
 "Well, son," the fat lady sighed.
-"If you insist."

-Ice started forming in my stomach.
-"Um, did you just call that Chihuahua your son?"
+"If you insist." lce started forming in my stomach.
+"Urn, did you just call that Chihuahua your son?"
 "Chimera, dear," the fat lady corrected.
 "Not a Chihuahua.
 It's an easy mistake to make."
 She rolled up her denim sleeves, revealing that the skin of her arms was scaly and green.
 When she smiled, I saw that her teeth were fangs.
 The pupils of her eyes were sideways slits, like a reptile's.
 The Chihuahua barked louder, and with each bark, it grew.
 First to the size of a Doberman, then to a lion.
-The bark became a roar.
+The bark The little boy screamed.
+His parents pulled him back toward became a roar.

-The little boy screamed.
-His parents pulled him back toward the exit, straight into the park ranger, who stood, paralyzed, gaping at the monster.
+the exit, straight into the park ranger, who stood, paralyzed, gaping at the monster.
 The Chimera was now so tall its back rubbed against the roof.
 It had the head of a lion with a blood-caked mane, the body and hooves of a giant goat, and a serpent for a tail, a ten-foot-long diamondback growing right out of its shaggy behind.
-The rhinestone dog collar still hung around its neck, and the plate-sized dog tag was now easy to read: CHIMERA-RABID, FIRE-BREATHING, POISONOUS-IF FOUND, PLEASE TARTARUS-EXT.
-954.

-I realized I hadn't even uncapped my sword.
+The rhinestone dog collar still hung around its neck, and the plate-sized dog tag was now easy to read: CHIMERA-RABID, FIRE-BREATHING, POISONOUS-IF FOUND, PLEASE CALL TARTARUS-EXT.
+954. I realized I hadn't even uncapped my sword.
 My hands were numb.
 I was ten feet away from the Chimera's bloody maw, and I knew that as soon as I moved, the creature would lunge.